Scaling and Predictability in Surface Quasi-Geostrophic Turbulence: The Surface Quasi-geostrophic model

 The ratio between the dissipative and forcing scales, i.e., the extension of the inertial range, defines the Reynolds numbers associated with the flow.
 For the direct cascade of SPE, in analogy to 3D NS turbulence, we define the Reynolds number as

-Note that in (\ref{eq10}) Re is based on $\varepsilon_I$ and it is therefore defined a priori.
-Alternatively, we could use the VIE dissipation $\varepsilon_{\nu}$ resulting in a slightly smaller value of Re, as discussed below.
-We also remark that the scaling laws in (\ref{eq7}-\ref{eq8}) can also be obtained from the analogous of the exact four-fifths law of turbulence and by assuming self-similarity of the statistics \citep{frisch1995turbulence,valadao2024nonequilibrium,valade2025surface}.
+Note that in (\ref{eq10}) $\text{Re}$ is based on $\varepsilon_I$ and it is therefore defined a priori.
+Alternatively, we could use the VIE dissipation $\varepsilon_{\nu}$ resulting in a slightly smaller value of $\text{Re}$, as discussed below.

+The scaling laws in (\ref{eq7}-\ref{eq8}) can also be obtained from the analogous for SQG of the exact four-fifths law of turbulence \citep{valadao2024nonequilibrium,valade2025surface} and by assuming self-similarity of the statistics \citep{frisch1995turbulence}.
+Following this approach, one expects velocity and surface buoyancy to have the same scaling exponent $1/3$, which corresponds to that of the velocity field in 3D NS.
+This observation allows us to adapt to SQG the dimensional arguments developed by Ruelle for the predictability of 3D NS turbulence \citep{ruelle1979microscopic}.
+According to the latter, the Lyapunov exponent $\lambda$ characterizing the exponential growth of an infinitesimal perturbation of a solution of \eqref{eq1} should be proportional to the inverse of the smallest dynamical time, i.e., the Kolmogorov time $\tau_{\nu}\equiv(\nu/\varepsilon_{\nu})^{1/2}$

+In the following Section, we numerically investigate the scaling properties of the surface buoyancy field and the prediction \eqref{eq21}.